real-jame/realjame-old/src/daily/_posts/2023-08-20-vscode-custom-snippets.md

 date: 2023-08-20
 published: true
 ---
+I was making a lot of `<marquee>` elements while revamping my website.
+But when I used the [Emmet tool](https://emmet.io/) to create a marquee element just by typing "marquee", it kept adding attributes I didn't need!
+So I learned how to make custom snippets, to do it my way.

 <!-- all this marquee talk reminds me of blink
 yknow modern browsers dont even support <blink>
 you gotta use javascript